Victorian Railways E class (electric): Regular service

 Upon introduction, the two steeple-cab locomotives proved the superiority of electric traction.
 They were able to operate together with multiple-unit train control, allowing a single crew to control both as an articulated locomotive with greater tractive effort than the Victorian Railways C class heavy goods locomotive, the most powerful steam locomotive on the VR at the time.
 Based on their success, suburban goods sidings were rapidly electrified and most suburban goods traffic utilised electric traction.

 With the electrification of the Gippsland line as far as Traralgon in the 1950s, the range of the E class locomotives was similarly extended and they could be found shunting or hauling services along the line.

 Locomotives 1100 to 1111 were painted in a plain black livery, matching that of the VR steam locomotive fleet.
 During the 1960s the ten box-cabs were painted in a variation of the blue and gold livery applied to the VR diesel fleet starting with E1111 on 13 November 1965.
 The locomotives were initially based at the Jolimont Workshops along with the suburban electric multiple unit fleet, as steam locomotives were housed at the North Melbourne Locomotive Depot.
 However with the opening of the new South Dynon Locomotive Depot in 1964, the entire E class fleet was relocated there in June 1968.

-When the boxcab engines were fitted with automatic couplers the frames were raised by about two inches, and the buffers lowered by the same amount, to gain clearance over the traction motors for the drawgear and associated equipment.
-The locomotives were fitted with dual couplers, where the head of the automatic coupler could be rotated out of the way to expose an older-style hook-and-chain coupler set.
+When the boxcab engines were fitted with automatic couplers the frames were raised by about two inches to gain clearance over the traction motors for the drawgear and associated equipment, and the buffers lowered by the same amount.
+Dual couplers were fitted, where the head of the automatic coupler could be rotated out of the way to expose the older type screwlink coupler set.

 Demise

 The first two steeple-cab locomotives were "slightly damaged" due to a runaway incident in Fairfield in 1954 and withdrawn.
-The damage would have been repairable, but the engines could not be fitted with automatic couplers (possibly due to the shorter frame) and so they were scrapped in July 1955, By this time, the electric locomotive fleet had been substantially expanded with 2400 hp L class locomotives of a far more modern design.
+The damage would have been repairable, but the engines could not be fitted with automatic couplers (possibly due to the shorter frame) and so they were scrapped in July 1955.
+By this time, the electric locomotive fleet had been substantially expanded with 2400 hp L class locomotives of a far more modern design.

 The box-cab E class locomotives continued in service.
 However, during the 1970s, Victorian Railways conducted detailed studies of goods traffic and found that handling costs made the transport of high rated, small freight items unprofitable.
 As a result of these studies, rail freight operations were rationalised around block trains carrying bulk freight such as gravel, rice or grain, and suburban goods sidings were closed in favour of road freight services.
 Furthermore, the use of block trains greatly reduced the need for shunting locomotives.
 These operational changes rendered the ageing E class suburban electric locomotives surplus, and by 1981 scrappings had commenced.
 The last was withdrawn from service in 1984.